theResearchMethodBook/chapter-introduction/README.md

 ## Getting started

+1. Install quarto on you system.
+Please follow the instructions on https://quarto.org/installation.html
-1. Clone this repository to your deskop
+2. Clone this repository to your deskop
-2. Start editing the chapter.qmd file
+3. Start editing the chapter.qmd file
-3. Edit the file chapter.qmd with your favourite editor
+4. Edit the file chapter.qmd with your favourite editor
-4. Commit and push your changes to GitHub once you are done.
+5. Commit and push your changes to GitHub once you are done.
 Please commit and push your changes regularly.

 ## How to organise your chapter